raiffeisensoftware/build-your-own-radar/README.md

 - `radarBaseUrl` Is a base url with placeholders that are encased by square brackets `[]`.
 - `CsvQueryParams` allows you to use set queryParameters to replace `radarBaseUrl` placeholders of the same name by a queryParameter or if none is provided, a default value stored as the value of the placeholder entry.
 - `footerText` Sets the text for the footer allowing customization.
+- `homeLink` When set, creates a link when the full radar is shown.
+    - `displayText` is the text to display.
+    - `link` is the link to redirect to.

 ## How To Use